AlexGustafsson/wsic/README.md

 This queue is consumed by a pool of worker which handles each request separately and concurrently.
 Whenever a worker is done handling a connection, it gets back to consuming the message queue which enables the worker to sleep most of the time.
 As previously stated, this allows WSIC to consume near 0 resources when idle.

+### Security considerations

+Processes started by WSIC inherits its permissions.
+This only really affects CGI processes.
+This means that if WSIC has access to a file, so do CGI processes.
+It's therefore important to configure WSIC to run as a seperate user on the system with access only to necessery parts.
+If possible, one can deploy jails or containers (see *Running with docker*).

 ## Contributing

 Any contribution is welcome.
 If you're not able to code it yourself, perhaps someone else is - so post an issue if there's anything on your mind.